-I strongly suggest using Namecheap as they have some of the best domain name registration prices around.
-I know GoDaddy is more popular, and their an excellent service provider.
+I suggest using Namecheap, which has some of the best domain name registration prices.
+GoDaddy is more popular, and they’re an excellent service provider.
 But for strictly domain names, you can’t beat the price and convenience of Namecheap.

-To register a domain name at Namecheap simply search for the domain name you want, if available go ahead and purchase it.
-I normally suggest getting a .com for content oriented niche websites.
+To register a domain name at Namecheap, search for the domain name you want; if available, go ahead and purchase it.
+I suggest getting a .com for content-oriented niche websites.

-But because Google Sites is more geared for personal websites, any extension you want to get is fine.
+But because Google Sites is more geared toward personal websites, any extension you want to get is acceptable.

 Set a custom URL in Google Sites

 Once you have registered your domain name of choice, the next step is to set it as the “custom domain name” in Google sites.
 To do that you simply need to go to settings in Googles Sites and put in the domain name you want to set.
 It’s that simple: